wesleybeckner/data_science_foundations/docs/S6_Bagging.md

 In the above, we have bootstrapped by providing each individual tree with 80% of the population data.
 In practice, Random Forests can achieve even better results by randomizing how the individual classifiers are constructed.
 In fact there are many unique methods of training individual trees and you can learn more about them [here](https://scikit-learn.org/stable/modules/ensemble.html#forest).
-For now, know that it is better in practice to implement the RandomForests method in sklearn rather than bag individual trees yourself.
+This randomness is done automatically in sklearn's `RandomForestClassifier`

 ```python